Keats/tera/docs/content/docs/_index.md

 If value is "I'm using Tera", the output will be "I\\'m using Tera".

 #### slugify
+Only available if the `builtins` feature is enabled.

 Transform a string into ASCII, lowercase it, trim it, converts spaces to hyphens and remove all characters that are not numbers, lowercase letters or hyphens.